1959 Sacramento State Hornets football team

-The 1959 Sacramento State Hornets football team represented Sacramento State College—now known as California State University, Sacramento—as a member of the Far Western Conference (FWC) during the 1959 NCAA College Division football season.
+The 1959 Sacramento State Hornets football team represented Sacramento State College—now known as California State University, Sacramento—as a member of the Far Western Conference (FWC) during the 1959 college football season.
 Led by third-year head coach John W. Baker, Sacramento State compiled an overall record of 2–7 with a mark of 1–4 in conference play, placing fifth in the FWC.
 For the season the team was outscored by its opponents 222 to 107.
 The Hornets played home games at Charles C. Hughes Stadium in Sacramento, California.